Legal Topics

 Facility Use

-Appalachian State University encourages the free exchange of ideas on its campus while assuring that other important University interests and activities are not infringed upon or disrupted.
-As such, the Facility Use Policy is designed to support the University’s educational mission by establishing procedures for University-affiliated and non-affiliated persons and groups, who seek to use buildings or grounds owned, leased, or operated by the University.
-More specifically, this policy is adopted for the orderly use of University facilities and property by University departments, recognized student clubs and organizations, University affiliated groups and persons, and non-University affiliated groups and organizations and persons, as well as to establish parameters and procedures governing the use of the property owned or controlled by Appalachian State University.
-Appalachian State University’s Facility Use Policy can be found at https://policy.appstate.edu/Facility_Use.
-Appalachian State University’s Facility Use Policy derives its authority from the UNC Policy Manual 100.1, Section 502.
+Appalachian State University encourages the free exchange of ideas on its campus while ensuring that other important University interests and activities are not infringed upon or disrupted.
+As such, the Facility Use Policy is designed to support the University’s educational mission and strategic goals by establishing procedures for University groups and non-University groups that seek to use buildings or grounds owned, leased, or operated by the University.
+More specifically, this policy is adopted to prioritize the orderly use of University facilities by University departments, recognized student clubs and organizations, University-associated groups, University-sponsored groups, and non-University groups This policy also establishes parameters and procedures governing the use of the University facilities.

 Delegation of Signature Authority

-Pursuant to applicable provisions of the North Carolina General Statutes and the Board of Governors’ policies, the chancellor at each institution has the authority to sign contracts, leases, and other legal documents.
-Accordingly, Appalachian State University’s Chancellor retains this authority at all times and may exercise this authority herself or through written delegations to other administrative officers.
+The chancellor at each University of North Carolina institution has the authority to sign contracts, leases, and other legal documents.
+Accordingly, Appalachian State University’s Chancellor retains this authority at all times and may exercise it personally or through written delegations to other administrative officers.
+Contracts will bind the University only if signed by an individual with delegated signature authority.

-Appalachian does not recognize contracts as binding that are signed by University employees that do not possess duly delegated signature authority.
-Employees who sign contracts without requisite authority may be personally liable for the contract, as well as being subject to employee disciplinary action.
+Employees who sign contracts without requisite authority may be personally liable for the contract and subject to disciplinary action.

-In order for a delegation of authority to be valid, delegations must be in writing and include the following:
+Delegations of signature authority must be in writing and include the following:

 Contracts Process/Management

 A contract is any document that imposes an obligation on the University or legally binds the University to another party.
 Contracts can be used to purchase goods or services, detail a relationship between two entities or persons, or include the responsibilities and obligations of one party to another.
-A contract can be called a variety of things including, but not limited to, Agreement, Nondisclosure Agreement (NDA), Memorandum of Agreement (MOA), Memorandum of Understanding (MOU), Letter Agreement, Affiliation Agreement, Waiver, Grant Agreement, Lease, or License.
+A contract can be called a variety of things, including, but not limited to, Agreement, Nondisclosure Agreement (NDA), Memorandum of Agreement (MOA), Memorandum of Understanding (MOU), Letter Agreement, Affiliation Agreement, Waiver, Grant Agreement, Lease, or License.
 Contracts do not always involve the payment of funds from one party to another.
-Terms and conditions that you have to accept or “click-through” prior to using an online product or service are also contracts and may bind the individual user or the university that the user represents.
-While contracts may be in verbal form and still be valid, Appalachian State University requires that all contracts be in writing and signed by an authorized representative of each party.
+Terms and conditions that you must accept or “click through” prior to using an online product or service are also contracts and may bind the individual user or the university that the user represents.
+Appalachian State University requires that all contracts be in writing and signed by an authorized representative of each party.

 If you have questions related to any contract, the contract process, or where to route a contract, please feel free to contact the Office of General Counsel.